spattisson/zaproxy/FAQhandleFP.md

 The [packaged scans](https://github.com/zaproxy/zaproxy/wiki/Packaged-Scans) also support regex expressions in the [configuration file](https://github.com/zaproxy/zaproxy/wiki/ZAP-Baseline-Scan#configuration-file) which allow you to ignore alerts for the URLs you specify.

+The built in report does not include false positives, but some add-ons which provide reporting capabilities may still do.

 ---

 [Back to the FAQ](FAQtoplevel)